zenina/iterm-auto-ssh/README.md

 Iterm Auto SSH script, with .bashrc integration.
 Forces ssh to hosts based on iterm window/tab/pane

-Includes:
+Contents of Repo:
 - iterm-auto-ssh.sh : iterm-auto-ssh script, can be run standalone (with .bashrc snippet), or enabled on login/session.
 - auto-ssh.conf : key-value pairs for hosts and window/tab/pane ID assignments, and 'active' array (see comments in config)
 - bashrc.snippet  : bashrc settings for bssh function, used by auto-ssh script, and auto-ssh on login/new session.
     - bssh (function) : ssh funciton loops over hostname until connecting, and creates screen with name given.
 This can be used standalone on the commandline, or within other scripts.
-     Syntax:
+        - Syntax:

-        bssh <host> [screen]
+                bssh [host] [screen]

-    - Note: uncomment the iterm-auto-ssh section at the bottom to enable on login.
+    - Auto-ssh on login: at the bottom of the bashrc.snippet, there is a block of bash to run auto-ssh (if terminal is iterm) on login.
+By default it's commented/disabled. uncomment the iterm-auto-ssh section at the bottom to enable on login. (see bottom section of readme)

 Installation:
 - Place directory in homedir, or desired location.